Maple Banana Muffin Recipe

 Instructions

-2. Whisk the flour, baking powder, baking soda, salt, and cinnamon together in a bowl and set aside.
-In a separate bowl, or in the bowl of your stand mixer, mash the bananas.
-Then mix in the oil, brown sugar, maple syrup, eggs, and vanilla extract.
-Add the whisked dry ingredients into the wet ingredients; mix until combined.
+• Whisk the flour, baking powder, baking soda, salt, and cinnamon together in a bowl and set aside.
+In a separate bowl or in the bowl of your stand mixer, mash the bananas.
+Then, mix in the oil, yogurt, brown sugar, maple syrup, eggs, and vanilla extract.
+Add the whisked dry ingredients to the wet ingredients; mix until combined.

 Notes